How To Write An Email Marketing Sequence

 To send 2 days after the email with the product demonstration

-As we saw in my previous post on How to sell to the brain people buy moved by emotional impulses.
+As we saw in copy lesson on How to sell to the brain people buy moved by emotional impulses.

 Sales funnel